microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/03_Performance.md

 You have been provided a stored procedure called **CustomerProfits** which you will deploy in the **Facts** schema of the WideWorldImporters database.
 The stored procedure uses a concept called a table variable to store interim results from a user table and then use that table variable to join with other data in the WideWorldImporters database.
 In past releases of SQL Server, this design pattern can be a problem as SQL Server would always estimate the table variable only contains 1 row of data.
 This can cause issues with building the optimal query plan for fast performance.

-SQL Server 2019 Intelligent Query Processing includes a capability called deferred table variable compilation to improve the performance of stored procedures like these by ensuring the stored procedure is created in a database with a compatibility level of 150, which is the default for SQL Server 2019.
+SQL Server 2019 Intelligent Query Processing includes a capability called *deferred table variable compilation* to improve the performance of stored procedures like these by ensuring the stored procedure is created in a database with a compatibility level of 150, which is the default for SQL Server 2019.

 The WideWorldImporters database example was created with SQL Server 2016 which had a default database compatibility level of 130.
 When a database is restored from a previous version oF SQL Server, the compatibility level of the database is preserved to help reduce the risk of upgrades.

 You will observe the performance of the CustomerProfits stored procedure with database compatibility level of 130 on SQL Server 2019.
-You will the compare the performance of the same procedure with no changes with the database compatibility of 150 which will enable the query processor to use deferred table variable compilation.
+You will then compare the performance of the same procedure with no changes with a database compatibility of 150 which will enable the query processor to use deferred table variable compilation.

 You will be running a series of commands and SQL Server T-SQL statements to observe performance.

-1. To connect to the SQL Server deployed on OpenShift, run the following command to get the IP address and port of the Load Balancer service associated with the SQL Server container
+1. To connect to the SQL Server deployed on OpenShift, run the following command to get the IP address and port of the LoadBalancer service associated with the SQL Server container.

     `oc get service mssql-service`